martboe/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineApplicationInstance.md

 ## PARAMETERS

 ### -UserPrincipalName
 The user principal name.
 It will be used as the SIP URI too.
+Only online domains are supported.

 ```yaml
 Type: System.String